Evri international FAQs

 The price you pay to send a parcel depends on the parcel’s weight and sometimes size, so it’s important to get these details right.

-We ask all our customers to measure and weigh their parcels before using our drop-off or Courier Collection services.
+We ask all our customers to measure and weigh their parcels before using our drop-off or courier collection services.

 Overweight or oversized items can lead to an additional charge, so it’s best to double-check before you send.
 This way, we can make sure your delivery moves quickly and smoothly.